 Motor Control Strategies In The Management Of Stenosis – Case Study

 This case study looks at a client who had poor posture in standing and walking and had symptoms of canal stenosis.
-She also presented with very poor motor control, poor stability in her transversus, pelvic floor as well as altered breathing pattern.
-She was treated primarily to improve her motor control around the trunk and showed tremendous improvement.
+She also had very poor motor control, poor stability in her transversus, pelvic floor as well as altered breathing pattern.
+She was treated to improve her motor control around the trunk, and as a result showed tremendous improvement.

 Allison1, 68, was diagnosed with spinal canal stenosis with bilateral leg pain and numbness.
 Allison, a mother of two and a grandmother of one, helps with housework and her daily activities include watching TV and a little laundry.
 Her physical fitness is poor and she does not exercise.
 Her son noticed that her abdominal had become more distended over the last 3 years.
 This coincided with the onset of her pain and numbness.